College of Family and Consumer Sciences

 |MSc||Human Nutrition||McGill University||2007|

 Maternal and infant nutrition is related to child growth and later health as an adult.
 Hence, Dr. Gallo's research focuses on nutrition during the critical periods of development, from pregnancy to childhood.
 She has conducted seminal work on infant vitamin D requirements and continues to explore adherence and the appropriateness of current vitamin D recommendations for bone development.
 She is also interested in the diets of young children and how these relate to healthy growth.
 She works with vulnerable populations including those participating in the Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC).
-Her most recent work includes the development of culturally adapted interventions for pediatric obesity management among Latinos.
+For more information see the Child Diet and Health Disparities Lab.

 Prior Professional Positions